 2. Stoneycreek River

-Stonycreek River’s Coal Tubin' has tubes for everyone, including children’s tubes, a double tube for you and that special someone, and even a tube for your cooler to ensure you stay hydrated in the summer heat.
+Stonycreek River’s Coal Tubin' has tubes for everyone, including children’s tubes, and even a tube for your cooler to ensure you stay hydrated in the summer heat.
 Craving something more challenging?
-No worries — they offer one of the country’s only white-water tubing experiences through the heart-pumping class II-III rapids of Stonycreek Canyon.
+They offer one of the country’s only whitewater tubing experiences through the heart-pumping class II and III rapids of Stonycreek Canyon.

 3. Clarion River

-Cruise down the Clarion River, named Pennsylvania’s 2019 River of the Year and dubbed one of the U.S.’ official “Wild and Scenic Rivers.”
-Pale Whale Canoe Fleet offers 2.5-mile and four-mile tubing trips; you can also grab five friends for a 10-mile trip aboard a six-person river raft.
+Cruise down the Clarion River, named Pennsylvania’s 2019 River of the Year and dubbed one of the U.S.’ official “Wild and Scenic Rivers”.
+Pale Whale Canoe Fleet offers 2.5-mile and 4-mile tubing trips; you can also grab five friends for a 4-mile trip aboard a six-person river raft.
 Canoes and kayaks are also available for rent.
-You can receive discount vouchers for use with the Pale Whale Canoe Fleet when you stay overnight at Cook Riverside Cabins, Fair Winds in the Forest Cabins & Lodge, or Whispering Oaks Cabins.
+Guests can receive discount vouchers for use with the Pale Whale Canoe Fleet when you stay overnight at Cook Riverside Cabins, Fair Winds in the Forest Cabins & Lodge, or Whispering Oaks Cabins.

 4. Delaware River

 Bucks County River Country is well known for providing family fun with relaxing tube or raft rides down the Delaware River.
-For the ultimate in tubing comfort, be sure to rent a tube that comes with a backrest and cupholder.
-Afterward, enjoy a BBQ lunch on the sandy beach at their Riverside Cafe.
-Be sure to check out their website before you go to get a free ride when you bring a friend.
+For the ultimate in tubing comfort, be sure to rent a tube with a backrest and cupholder.
+Afterward, enjoy a BBQ lunch on the sandy beach at their Red Mushroom Cafe.

 5. Schuylkill River

 Port Providence Paddle offers one of the best options to spend a day on the Schuylkill River with a leisurely 2.5-mile ride.
-The takeout point is just a short walk from the historic Fitzwater Station on the Schuylkill Canal, where you and your friends can enjoy delicious eats — including beef and seafood entrees — along with a variety of appetizers and a variety of sandwiches.
+The takeout point is just a short walk from the historic Fitzwater Station, a 19th century bar & restaurant on the Schuylkill Canal, where you and your friends can enjoy delicious eats — including beef and seafood entrees — along with a variety of appetizers and sandwiches.

 6. Kiski River